Sruthi5797/soloscale-mistral-mcp-hackathon-2025/MCP_OVERVIEW.md

 - "Generate audio for Downward Dog with Sanskrit pronunciation"
 - "Create spring theme for 60-minute vinyasa class"

-### 🔊 Simple Audio Instruction
+### 🔊 Audio Instruction
-- "Generate simple calming audio for Child's Pose with breathing cues"
+- "Use generate_pose_audio_with_openai for Child's Pose with breathing cues"
-- "Create cost-effective audio guidance for Mountain Pose"
+- "Create calming audio guidance for Mountain Pose"
-- "Simple audio for final relaxation with gentle voice"
+- "Generate audio for final relaxation with gentle voice"

 ### 🎨 Complete Class Planning
 - "Plan 45-minute stress relief class with theme and simple audio cues"